1.1 The name of the Association shall be the Canadian Population Society (called Society below), abbreviated to CPS.

 6.2 The term of office of all officers shall be two years.
 The President on retirement shall not be eligible for re-election to the offices of Vice-President or President.
 The Secretary-Treasurer shall be eligible for re-election to the same office for one further consecutive term of two years and on retirement shall be eligible for re-election after a break of not less than two years.

 6.3 The President shall represent the Society on all official occasions and shall preside over the meetings of the General Assembly and the Council and shall have general responsibility for the execution of the policies and decisions of the General Assembly and Council.
 The President shall have authority, subject to ratification of Council, to appoint committees, sub-committees, and working groups for assigned tasks when Council is not in session.
-If the Presidency is vacant or for any reason the President is unable to fulfill his/her responsibilities, the Vice-President will function in his/her stead for the necessary period of time, but not longer than the expiration of the balance of the term of the Presidency.
+If the Presidency is vacant or for any reason the President is unable to fulfill their responsibilities, the Vice-President will function in their stead for the necessary period of time, but not longer than the expiration of the balance of the term of the Presidency.

 6.4 The Vice-President's main duty shall be the Chair of the Program Committee of the annual scientific meeting of CPS.
-If the Vice-Presidency is vacant, or for any reason the Vice-President is unable to fulfill his/her responsibilities, the Council shall elect one of its members to act as Acting Vice-President.
+If the Vice-Presidency is vacant, or for any reason the Vice-President is unable to fulfill their responsibilities, the Council shall elect one of its members to act as Acting Vice-President.
 This Acting Vice-President shall serve the unexpired term for which the former Vice-President was elected.

 6.5 The Secretary-Treasurer shall be responsible for the maintenance of the accounts of the Society, and shall arrange for an audit of those accounts, in accordance with Canadian law, at least once a year by a certified auditor or by two members of CPS appointed by Council.
 Proper books of accounts shall be kept which shall be open to inspection of the Council members upon request.

 The Secretary-Treasurer shall record minutes of the General Assembly and of meetings of Council, shall issue all notices of such meetings and shall circulate to members of the Society and Council all required materials as prescribed by the Constitution and By-laws.
-The Council shall elect one of its members as Acting Secretary-Treasurer if this position is vacant or for any reason the Secretary-Treasurer is unable to fulfill his/her responsibilities, for up to the unexpired term of the former Secretary-Treasurer.
+The Council shall elect one of its members as Acting Secretary-Treasurer if this position is vacant or for any reason the Secretary-Treasurer is unable to fulfill their responsibilities, for up to the unexpired term of the former Secretary-Treasurer.

 6.6 Vacancies in the office of the President, Vice-President and Secretary-Treasurer shall be filled as in 6.3, 6.4, and 6.5.
 In all other cases, when these positions are vacant, the Council shall elect the President, Vice-President and Secretary-Treasurer from among its members for terms, up to the unexpired terms of the former President, Vice-President and Secretary-Treasurer.
 If the Council resigned or is expelled by the General Assembly, the last three Past Presidents shall constitute a Nominating Committee for new elections.